havatv/qgisnnjoinplugin/help/source/index.rst

 =================

-The result layer will contain all the attributes of both the *input* and *join* layers plus a new attribute "distance" that contains the distance between the joined features.
+The result layer will contain all the attributes of both the *input* and *join* layers plus a new attribute that contains the distance between the joined features (the default name of the distance attribute is "distance", but can be changed by the user).
 The attributes from the *join* layer will get a prefix (the default is "join\_", but this can be set by the user).
-If a join prefix is not used, attributes from the join layer that have the same name as attributes in the input layer will not be included in the output layer.
+If a join prefix is not used, attributes from the join layer that have the same name as an attributes in the input layer will not be included in the output layer.

 Options